Voters in Gabon choose a new president in the first election since the 2023 military coup

 A challenger with an anti-colonial approach

 A total of eight candidates are running for president.
-However, Oligui Nguema's main challenger is Bongo’s former prime minister Alain Claude Bilie-By-Nze, who has promised to reorganize public finances, create jobs for young people and “end the umbilical cord” with former colonial ruler France.
+However, Oligui Nguema’s main challenger is Bongo’s former prime minister Alain Claude Bilie-By-Nze, who in a recent interview with The Associated Press pledged “a break with the old system and a new independence.
+Political, diplomatic and economic independence.”

-In a recent interview with The Associated Press, Bilie-By-Nze said he didn't expect the election to be fair or transparent.
-"Everything has been done to lock down the vote,” he said.

 In a region where France is losing longstanding allies in many of its former colonies, Gabon stands out as one of only a few where that partnership has not been threatened.
 It still has more than 300 French troops present, one of only two African countries still hosting them.